mdlsvensson/WCSharp/README.md

 11. Move the included `Blizzard.j` and `common.j` files to `C:\Users\[Username]\My Documents\Warcraft III\JassHelper`.
 ## WCSharp.API

 **WCSharp** features a [dedicated API](https://github.com/Orden4/WCSharp/wiki/WCSharp.Api), serving as a replacement for War3Api.
-It acts as a wrapper around Warcraft III handles, provides a more intuitive way of interacting with them:
+It acts as a wrapper around Warcraft III handles, providing a more intuitive way of interacting with them.

 ```cs
 // War3Api